Shinetaku/DotNet-Core-SteelToe-Workshop/Session-02/Lab-07/README.md

 Further reading and examples are available at: http://steeltoe.io/docs/steeltoe-discovery/

 ## Consume Discovered Service
-1. Within the Fortune Teller service app, go to the /Services/Controllers/FortuneCOntroller.cs file and update the following:
+1. Within the Fortune Teller service app, go to the /Services/Controllers/FortuneController.cs file and update the following:
 [Add the SteelToe and Json dependency]
 ```
 using Pivotal.Discovery.Client;
 using Newtonsoft.Json;
 ```
-[Within the FortuneController class, as a class wide variable, add the discovery handler]
+[Within the FortuneController class, as a class wide variable add the discovery handler]
 ```
 DiscoveryHttpClientHandler _handler;
 ```